 - Passing very dark urine

-Severe reactions to blood transfusions are extremely rare but in the event of an emergency once you are home, please contact your GP or dial 999.
+Severe reactions to blood transfusions are extremely rare but in the event of an emergency once you are home, please contact your doctor or dial 999.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Dialysis Unit on Tel: (01482) 608748 or 608753.
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Dialysis Unit (01482) 608748 or 608753.